 - For season 2017, the port had scheduled 270 cruise ship calls with estimated over 440,000 passengers.
-A special day was May 31, when here met 5 cruise vessels (AIDAmar, Le Soleal, MSC Magnifica, Norwegian Getaway, Ocean Dream) with over 11,000 tourists in total.
+A special day was May 31, when here met 5 cruise vessels (AIDAmar, Le Soleal, MSC Magnifica, Norwegian Getaway, Ocean Dream) disembarking over 11,000 tourists in total.

 - Buffer zones at Vuosaari Harbour protect its existing "Natura 2000" natural reserve areas.
 These are green parks that buffer Vuosaari's housing developments and harbour areas.
 A new golf course was aslo created there.